 - 1. Registered Nursing Program application. - 2.
 A minimum score of 750 on the appropriate HESI Admissions Exam - a.
-LPNs shouldtake the HESI LPN-ADN Entrance Exam - b.
+LPNs should take the HESI LPN-ADN Entrance Exam - b.
 Paramedics should take the HESI EMS-ADN Entrance Exam - 3.
-A minimum score of 83 on the Reading portion of the COMPASS exam. - 4.
-Completion of all pre-requisite courses with a grade of "C" or higher. - 5.
+Completion of all pre-requisite courses with a grade of "C" or higher. - 4.
 Pre-requisite courses in progress during the fall application period with a midterm grade of "C" or higher.
-Conditional admission may be granted pending successful course completion with a final grade of "C" or higher. - 6.
+Conditional admission may be granted pending successful course completion with a final grade of "C" or higher. - 5.
 A minimum cumulative GPA of 2.5.